SpocWiki/_public/schema.org/predicate/Relations/has/has_model.md

 - [ #has/_model :: ProductModel, Text ] or
 - [ has_model :: ProductModel, Text ]

 The model of the product.

 Use with the URL of a ProductModel or a textual representation of the model identifier.

 The URL of the ProductModel can be from an external source.

 It is recommended to additionally provide strong product identifiers via the gtin8/gtin13/gtin14 and mpn properties.

 Relation describes that:
 [ #has_/domain  :: Product ]
-( #has_/name :: is_model )
+( #has_/name :: has_model )
 ( #has_/range :: ProductModel, Text )